-- and 6.0 cannot be given.
-It is possible to receive a mark between 5.0 and 6.0 for constituent examinations, with the exception of the bachelor programme Japanese Studies. - 4.9.4 Contrary to the previous paragraph, it can be sufficient for the examiner to only decide whether or not the candidate meets the examination requirements. - 4.9.5 If a course component is assessed by means of several constituent examinations, the end result for the course component is the weighted average of the constituent examinations.
-The prospectus states how the final mark of the course component is determined if the examiner wants to set one or more additional requirements.
-The Board of Examiners can decide to provide the examiners with guidelines. - 4.9.6 If a final mark is the result of the weighted average of various constituent marks, the first decimal is decisive in determining the final rounded mark.
+- 4.9.1 The method of assessment must be clear and comprehensible. - 4.9.2 Written and online examinations will be assessed on the basis of pre-determined criteria that are recorded in writing, which may be adjusted in the process of marking these examinations. - 4.9.3 Contrary to that provided in Article 4.6.4 of the OER, it can be sufficient for the examiner, with the approval of the Board of Examiners, to decide whether or not the candidate meets the examination requirements. - 4.9.4 If a course component is assessed by means of several constituent examinations, the end result for the course component is the weighted average of the constituent examinations.
+The Prospectus states how the final mark of the course component is determined if the examiner wants to set one or more additional requirements.
+The Board of Examiners can decide to provide the examiners with guidelines. - 4.9.5 If a final mark is the result of the weighted average of various constituent marks, the first decimal is decisive in determining the final rounded mark.
 For a final mark ending in one decimal place, the second decimal is decisive.
-In both cases, decimals of 5 or higher are rounded up and 4 or lower are rounded down.2 - 4.9.7 Constituent marks expire at the end of each academic year.
-Students who have obtained one or more constituent marks, but have not completed the programme component as a whole, can no longer invoke these previously obtained marks in the next academic year.
-In very exceptional circumstances the Board of Examiners can decide to extend the validity of constituent marks by one year. - 4.9.8 The period between notifying the student of the result of an examination and the resit of the examination concerned is at least 5 working days.
+In both cases, decimals of 5 or higher are rounded up and 4 or lower are rounded down. - 4.9.6 For examinations that consist of multiple-choice questions for a significant part, a correction for the odds of giving the correct answer is applied. - 4.9.7 Paper and digital examinations are preferably assessed anonymously, unless this leads to an unfair workload. - 4.9.8 The period between notifying the student of the result of an examination and the resit of the examination concerned is at least 5 working days.